hoangduytran/blender-manual/manual/grease_pencil/properties/layers.rst

 Layer Specials
    Operators for working with layers.

-   .. _bpy.ops.gpencil.layer_duplicate:
+   .. _bpy.ops.grease_pencil.layer_duplicate:

-   Duplicate Layer
+   Duplicate
       Makes an exact copy of the selected layer appending a number to differentiate its name.
    Duplicate Empty Keyframes
       Makes a copy of the selected layer but with empty keyframes.
       Useful to easily have empty keyframes preset to work on the cleanup or filling process.

-   .. _bpy.ops.gpencil.reveal:
+   .. _bpy.ops.grease_pencil.layer_reveal:

    Show All
       Turns on the visibility of every layer in the list.
    Hide Others
       Turns off the visibility of every layer in the list except the active one.

+   .. _bpy.ops.grease_pencil.layer_lock_all:

    Lock All
       Locks edition of all the layers in the list.
    Unlock All
       Unlocks edition of all the layers in the list.

+   .. _bpy.types.GreasePencilv3.use_autolock_layers:

    Autolock Inactive Layer
       Locks automatically the edition of every layer in the list except the active one.
       This way you avoid to make unwanted changes in other layers without the need to lock them every time.

+   .. _bpy.types.GreasePencilLayer.use_locked_material:

-   Disallow Locked Materials Editing
+   Use Locked Materials Editing
       Avoids editing locked materials in the layer.
 When disabled, any material can be edited even if they are locked in the material list.

-   .. _bpy.ops.gpencil.layer_merge:
+   .. .. _bpy.ops.gpencil.layer_merge:

+   ..
 Merge Down :kbd:`Shift-Ctrl-M`
+   ..
 Combine the selected layer with the layer below, the new layer keeps the name of the lower layer.

+   ..
 Merge All
+   ..
 Combine all layers into the active layer.

    Copy Layer to Selected
       Copy the active layer to the selected Grease Pencil object.